pashna/FiniteFifferenceMPI/README.md

 # FiniteDifference MPI + OpenMP

-This algorithm solves the Dirichlet problem for Poisson's equation in a rectangular area using "steep descent iterations" for first several iterations and "conjugate gradient iterations" afterward.
+##### Parallel implementation of Dirichlet Problem for Poisson's Equation with Rectangular Area solved by Finite Difference Method.

-####Parallel implementation of Dirichlet Problem for Poisson's Equation with Rectangular Area solved by Finite Difference Method.
+This algorithm solves the **Dirichlet problem** for **Poisson's equation** in a rectangular area using "steep descent iterations" for first several iterations and "conjugate gradient iterations" afterward.

-Parallelism is provided by the bind of OpenMP and MPI technologies.
+Parallelism is provided by the bind of **OpenMP** and **MPI** technologies.
 The program was tested on Lomonosov Supercomputer.

 Method keypoints: